intel-lab-lkp/linux/Documentation/admin-guide/reporting-issues.rst

 that you know where they need to be reported to.
 If it's mailing list, you will often find its archives on `lore.kernel.org <https://lore.kernel.org/>`_.

-But some list are hosted in different places.
+But some lists are hosted in different places.
 That for example is the case for the ath10k WiFi driver used as example in the previous step.
 But you'll often find the archives for these lists easily on the net.
 Searching for 'archive ath10k@lists.infradead.org' for example will lead you to the `Info page for the